The top tourist attractions and places to visit in Marrakech – a travel guide to Morocco’s most beautiful imperial city.

 Marrakech is home to quite a couple of beautiful gardens.
 Apart from the Menara gardens, there are also the Agdal Gardens.
 These gardens are gardens in the truest sense – no horticultural marvels, but places for agricultural plants to grow.
 The UNESCO put these gardens on their list of World Heritage sites, to preserve the ancient reservoirs and qanats supporting the ancient greenery.

-Go here, to get for a stroll around the ponds and to enjoy the quietness.
+Go here for a stroll around the ponds and to enjoy the quietness.
 Don’t expect an English landscape garden, but the views of the High Atlas mountains and the suburbs of Marrakesh still make this a worth of your time.

 16. Royal Palace